-“Part of KU’s mission is making discoveries that change the world,” said Julie Nagel, interim associate vice chancellor for innovation and entrepreneurship.
+“Part of KU’s mission is making discoveries that change the world,” said Julie Nagel, associate vice chancellor for innovation & entrepreneurship.
 “Commercialization benefits people and grows the Kansas economy.
 This award is a singular honor for innovative researchers with a translational vision.
 It showcases those who excel at moving KU research discoveries from the laboratory to the marketplace.”

 Anyone can submit a nomination online.
 Nominators should provide detail on how the nominee has demonstrated excellence in commercialization, including:

 The nomination deadline is Sept.
-25. The recipient will be announced Oct.
-7 at a special reception following KU’s half-day “Celebration of Innovation: A Start-Up Showcase” at the Bioscience & Technology Business Center in Lawrence.
+26. The recipient will be announced Oct.
+10 at a special reception following KU’s half-day Celebration of Innovation: A Start-Up Showcase at the Adams Alumni Center in Lawrence.

-Registration for that event can also be submitted online.

 Registration for that event can be submitted online.